-- (B) Vacancy Before Term Expires.
+- (1) Membership.
+The court will appoint at least 6, but not more than 12, members of the D.C.
+Bar and one resident of the District of Columbia who is not a D.C.
+Bar Member to a standing committee known as the Committee on Unauthorized Practice of Law.
+The court must designate the Chair and Vice Chair. - (2) Member's Term of Service. - (A) In General.
+The court will appoint members for terms of 3 years. - (B) Vacancy Before Term Expires.
 In case of vacancy caused by death, resignation or otherwise, the court must appoint a successor to serve the unexpired term of the predecessor member. - (C) Holdover.
 After a member's term has expired, the member may continue to serve until the court appoints a successor or reappoints the member.
 If a member holds over after expiration of a term and is reappointed, the holdover period is part of that member's new term.
 A successor will serve a full 3-year term from the date of appointment without reference to any holdover. - (D) Term Limit.
 A member cannot serve for more than 2 consecutive, full 3-year terms unless the court makes a special exception. - (3) Power to Adopt Rules and Regulations.
-Subject to the approval of the court, the Committee may adopt rules and regulations that it deems necessary to carry out the provisions of Rule 49. - (4) Subpoena Power and Process.
+Subject to the approval of the court, the Committee may adopt rules and regulations that it deems necessary to carry out the provisions of Rule 49.

+- (4) Subpoena Power and Process.
 When conducting investigations and hearings, the Committee may authorize any member to subpoena, subject to Superior Court Rule of Civil Procedure 45, the respondent, witnesses, and documents. - (5) Capacity to Appear.
 The Committee may appear in its own name in legal proceedings addressing issues relating to the performance of its functions and compliance with Rule 49. - (6) Compensation and Expenses.
 The court may approve compensation and necessary expenses for the Committee members. - (7) Additional Staff.
-The court will designate a deputy clerk to serve as Executive Secretary to the Committee and will provide necessary staff and secretarial services.
+The Director of the Committee on Admissions or the Director's designee will serve as Executive Secretary to the Committee and will coordinate necessary staff and secretarial services.